uwcms/APx-rpcsvc/modules/README.md

 # RPCsvc Module Development Package

-This package contains everything required to build modules for the APx Gen 1 RPC service.
+This package contains example modules and a makefile for the APx Gen 1 RPC service.
 This document covers the structure of RPC modules as well as how to build them and install them on a card.
 It also includes some [important points](#important-notes--caveats) to be aware of when using this package.

+You can find the development headers on your card in `/usr/include/rpcsvc` after installing the `rpcsvc-devel` package.

 ## Considerations for Module Design